Pilot-in/PiloPress/README.md

 ?>
 ```
-- Add the following code in the `funtions.php` file:
+- Add the following code in the `functions.php` file:

 ```php
 // Pilo'Press: Front-end